Supplement: ODE Plugin Explanation¶

 link->p() = toVector3(dBodyGetPosition(bodyID)) - c;

-// Gets the position of the ODE Body, converts from center of gravity to joint position,
+// Get ODE Body position, convert from center of mass to joint position,

-// and sets it to the Link object positional vector.
+// and set to Link object's position vector.

 link->w() = toVector3(dBodyGetAngularVel(bodyID));